pagkly/Zed/Investopedia3/Genesis Block Definition.md

 ## A Quick Bitcoin Primer

-Bitcoin is a type of [cryptocurrency](https://www.investopedia.com/terms/c/cryptocurrency.asp), which is based on the peer-to-peer electronic cash system developed by Satoshi Nakamoto.
+Bitcoin is a type of [[cryptocurrency]](https://www.investopedia.com/terms/c/cryptocurrency.asp), which is based on the peer-to-peer electronic cash system developed by Satoshi Nakamoto.
 Bitcoin refers to the system and concept of the trading platform and "bitcoin"—small "b"—refers to the virtual coinage that is traded.
 There are no actual coins, thus the "bit"—or binary digit, the most basic unit of data in computing—before "coin."

 In the world of digital currency, blocks are files where data about the Bitcoin network and its transactions are permanently recorded.
 Each time a block is completed—that is, filled with bitcoin transactions—it gives way to the next block in the blockchain.
-The only way to release new cryptocurrency into circulation is through [mining](https://www.investopedia.com/tech/how-does-bitcoin-mining-work/).
+The only way to release new cryptocurrency into circulation is through [[mining]](https://www.investopedia.com/tech/how-does-bitcoin-mining-work/).
 So, to "mine bitcoin" is to "mint currency."

 Like gold, Bitcoin cannot be created arbitrarily.
 Gold must be mined out of the ground, and BTC must be mined via digital means.
-Moreover, Bitcoin's founder stipulated that, like gold, the supply of bitcoin should be limited and finite.
-[Only 21 million BTC can be mined in total](https://www.investopedia.com/tech/what-happens-bitcoin-after-21-million-mined/).
+Moreover, Bitcoin's founder stipulated that, like gold, the supply of bitcoin should be limited and finite. [[Only 21 million BTC can be mined in total]](https://www.investopedia.com/tech/what-happens-bitcoin-after-21-million-mined/).
 When miners have unlocked this many bitcoin, then the planet's supply will be tapped out, unless someone changes Bitcoin's protocol to allow for a larger supply.

 ## Mysteries of the Genesis Block